bmandracchia/ML4BD/slides/L10_arch.md

 - **Integration of Multi-Modal Data**: Combining imaging, genomics, and EHR data.
 - **Ethics and Fairness**: Ensuring AI fairness and reducing biases in healthcare applications.
 - **Emerging Architectures**:
-  - Hybrid models combining CNNs, RNNs, and attention mechanisms for richer modeling .
+  - Hybrid models combining CNNs, RNNs, and attention mechanisms for richer modeling.